The Out About Scotland guide to gruesome tales of murders and executions in Edinburgh

 The gruesome grave robbers of Edinburgh

 It was at this time that Burke and Hare came up with their devious scheme.
-If they could sell newly deceased bodies to the medical universities in the city they could make a pretty penny, and with Edinburgh’s already notoriously high crime rate they would be able to get away with killing a few people without having to worry about getting caught.
+If they could sell newly deceased bodies to the medical universities in the city they could make a quick profit, and with Edinburgh’s already notoriously high crime rate they’d be able to get away with killing a few people without having to worry about getting caught.

 Their murderous spree didn’t last for long though and they were eventually caught, convicted, and found guilty of murder, for which only Burke was executed.
 While Hare was released from custody in 1829, Burke was publicly hanged the same year in Edinburgh and his body was donated to medical science so that his skeleton could be publicly displayed in remembrance for his atrocious crimes.
-Hare meanwhile fled to England, where he died in poverty and anonymity without anyone else knowing of the crimes he had been involved in.
+Hare meanwhile, fled to England, where he died in poverty and anonymity without anyone else knowing about the crimes he’d committed in Edinburgh.

 The peaceful Saint Giles and the Edinburgh rioters

-The history of St. Giles Cathedral is in complete opposition to the gentleness of its patron saint, and throughout the many years that it has stood it has been the focal point for many of Edinburgh’s terrible riots.
-Perhaps the most famous uprising that centred around the cathedral was the religious conflict that spread out across Scotland in 1637.
+The history of St. Giles Cathedral is in complete opposition to the gentleness of its patron saint and throughout the years that it’s stood on the Royal Mile it’s has been the focal point for many of Edinburgh’s terrible riots.
+Perhaps the most famous uprising that centred around the cathedral was the religious conflict that spread out from the capital city and all across Scotland in 1637.

-At this time the English King Charles 1st had decreed that his people should all be united under one religion and one Bible, and without any consultation with the people of Scotland Charles introduced his new Book of Prayer on 23rd July of that year.
-However, the people of Edinburgh were not going to be so quick to obey the commands of the English king, and as soon as the first words from the book were spoken, a riot broke out amongst the congregation.
+At this time the English King Charles I had decreed that his people should all be united under one religion and one Bible, and without any consultation with the people of Scotland, Charles introduced his new Book of Prayer on the 23rd July of that year.
+However, the people of Edinburgh were not going to be so quick to obey the commands of the English king and as soon as the first words from the book were spoken a riot broke out amongst the congregation.

 The murder of the Covenanters at Rullion Green

-The Covenanters were a Scottish religious movement that fiercely maintained their Presbyterian religion as the one true religion within Scotland, and they defiantly objected to the new liturgy that was being imposed on them by the king.
+The Covenanters were a Scottish religious movement that fiercely maintained their Presbyterian beliefs as the one true religion in Scotland, and they defiantly objected to the new liturgy that was being imposed on them by the king.

-The sheer size of numbers on the government side coupled with the fact that many rebels were non-military citizens led to a crushing defeat for the Covenanters, who desperately fled across the boggy Pentland marshes.
-Those who escaped the massacre on the battlefield subsequently found themselves trapped in freezing-wet conditions and either died drowning in the frozen marshland or were captured and subjected to torture and execution by the prevailing government soldiers.
+The sheer size of the numbers on the government side coupled with the fact that many rebels were non-military farmers led to a crushing defeat for the Covenanters, who desperately fled across the boggy Pentland marshes.
+Those who escaped the massacre on the battlefield subsequently found themselves trapped in freezing-wet conditions and either died drowning in the frozen marshland or were captured and subjected to torture and execution by the chasing government soldiers.

-There are many more gruesome tales of murders and executions in Edinburgh that you might be interested to hear about, as well as lots of other horrible stories from Scotland’s history, so keep checking the website for new articles and my guides which will tell you where you need to go to discover Scotland’s rich history for yourself.
+There are many more gruesome tales of murders and executions in Edinburgh that you might be interested to hear about, as well as lots of other horrible stories from Scotland’s history, so keep checking the website for new articles as well as my guides which will tell you where you need to go to discover Scotland’s rich history for yourself.